What's Happening at the Estonian House

 Esto-Atlantis is a global Estonian choir based in New York City with singers of Estonian heritage and spirit from around the world, including members of the following choirs:

-New Yorgi Eesti Segakoor (NYC)
+New Yorgi Eesti Segakoor (New York, NY, USA)

-Estonia Seltsi Segakoor (Tallinn)
+Estonia Seltsi Segakoor (Tallinn, Estonia)

-Laulurõõm (East Coast US)
+Laulurõõm (East Coast, USA)